Apple Whiskey Sidecar Cocktail

 What is a sidecar?

-The sidecar cocktail is traditional made with cognac, orange liqueur, and lemon juice.
+The classic sidecar cocktail is traditional made with cognac, orange liqueur, and lemon juice.
 It’s a cocktail that actually originated in Paris, thus the reason I decided in on it in anticipation of my current European adventure!

 What if I only have apple juice and no apple cider?